Folliculitis

 Treatment

-• Mild cases : Often mild cases resolve on their own without treatment.
+• Mild cases : Mild cases often heal on their own without treatment.
 Warm compresses can help soothe the area and promote healing.

-• Topical antibiotics : For bacterial folliculitis, topical antibiotics such as mupirocin or clindamycin may be prescribed.
+• Topical antibiotics : In cases of bacterial folliculitis, topical antibiotics such as mupirocin or clindamycin may be prescribed.

-• Antifungal medications : Antifungal creams or medications may be prescribed for fungal folliculitis.
+• Antifungal medications : Antifungal creams or medications may be prescribed for folliculitis caused by fungi.

-• Skin-nourishing practices : Avoid tight-fitting clothing and choose gentle skin care products to minimize irritation.
+• Caring skin practices : Avoid tight-fitting clothing and choose gentle skincare products to minimize irritation.

 Prevention